Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/8-boot-and-configuration.md

     };
     ```

-    The modified system-user.dtsi file can be found in `<Design Files>/usb_boot` released with the tutorial.
+    The modified system-user.dtsi file can be found in [ref_files/usb_boot](./ref_files/usb_boot/system-user.dtsi) released with the tutorial.

 2. Build PetaLinux with the following changes.